 The Bioconductor notebook (R environment) uses a modified version of the "Orchestrating single-cell analysis with Bioconductor" (Amezquita et al., 2020) tutorial to analyze the project count matrix for SingleCellLiverLandscape.
 It converts the Loom matrix into a SingleCellExperiment object that can be used with Bioconductor tools.

-- Select the Cloud Environment widget at the top right corner of the workspace
+4.2.
+Select the Environment Configuration widget in the right corner of the workspace.

-- From the Notebooks page, select the tutorial notebook you want to use
+4.8.
+From the Analyses page, select the tutorial notebook you want to use.

-- Click on the notebook's edit tab and follow the notebook instructions to analyze and visualize the single-cell data
+4.9.
+Click on the Edit button (at the top) and follow the notebook instructions to analyze and visualize single-cell data.

 Learn more with Terra and single-cell resources